-- Each patient should have an individual health record containing all the health information held by the practice about that patient. - An osteopathy clinical record must be made at the time of the consultation or as soon thereafter as practicable or as soon as information (such as results) becomes available, and must be an accurate and complete reflection of the consultation.
-If the date the record is made is different to the date of the consultation, the date the record is made must be recorded and the time and date of the consultation noted. - Entries on a clinical record must be made in chronological order. - Osteopathy clinical records must be legible and understandable and of such a quality that another osteopath or any member of the health care profession could read and understand the terminology and abbreviations used and, from the information provided, be equipped to manage the care of the patient.
-To ensure that other practitioners can understand the terminology and abbreviations in the record, standard Australian clinical abbreviations are to be used (see point 2 of the References section at the end of this document). - If documents are scanned to the record, such as external reports, the scanning needs to be undertaken in a way that reproduces the legibility of the original document' - or the original documents must be kept. - Osteopathy clinical records must be able to be retrieved promptly when required. - Osteopathy clinical records must be stored securely and safeguarded against loss or damage, including a secure backup of electronic records. - All comments in the clinical record should be respectful of the patient and be couched in objective, unemotional language.
+- Each patient should have an individual health record containing all the health information held by the practice about that patient.
+Each person who requests it must have a separate billing record from other members of their family or from estranged relatives or partners. - An osteopathic clinical record must be made at the time of the consultation, as soon thereafter as practicable, or as soon as information (such as results) becomes available, and must be an accurate, complete reflection of the consultation.
+If the date the record is made is different to the date of the consultation, the date the record is made must be recorded and the time and date of the consultation noted. - Entries on a clinical record should be made in chronological order. - Osteopathic clinical records must be legible and understandable, and of such quality that another osteopath or any member of another healthcare profession could read and understand the terminology and abbreviations used.
+To ensure that other practitioners can understand the terminology and abbreviations in the record, standard Australian osteopathic and clinical abbreviations should be used.1 From the information provided, other practitioners should be equipped to manage the care of the patient.